-- achieve a first class average (80%) in Commerce courses completed in Year 2.
+- achieve a minimum of a first class average (80%) in all COMM 2XX courses with an overall strong academic record

 - submit the Commerce Scholars online application which includes your resume, and the Scholar Applicant & Mentor Agreement Form

-Applicants to the Commerce Scholars program may select a faculty research mentor and a project area within the mentor's research interests as described above.
-You may select up to three areas of research interest and rank them accordingly on the Commerce Scholars online application form.
+Applicants to the Commerce Scholars Program should secure a faculty research mentor and indicate a project area within the mentor's research interests.

-The selection committee, in addition to confirming that you have met the eligibility requirements described above, will assess your motivation for conducting research, creativity and overall potential by assessing the application form and conducting an interview (in person or by phone).
-The committee will match the selected scholars with research projects/faculty mentors based in part on the applicants' ranked preferences as well as suitability.
+The selection committee, in addition to confirming that you have met the eligibility requirements described above, will assess your motivation for conducting research, creativity and overall potential by assessing the application form and conducting an interview (in person or by phone) if necessary.